 - Large product pipeline

-Expert in diagnostic assay development.
-CEO and co-founder of Curewize.
+Expert in diagnostic assay development. co-founder of Curewize.
 Was Director of Clinical Development, Glycominds.
 PhD Med Science KUL, Belgium.

 - Prof. Martin Rabey, MD, CMO, co-founder